Bryanschauerte/dev-mountain-presentations/list-comprehension/PRECOURSE.md

 **Task: Create a function, `transformCustomers`, accepting one argument, `list`, that takes a collection like `newCustomers` and transforms the data into a format compatible with your existing data.**

-## Before Class...
+## In Class...

 If you failed to complete each problem, don't worry!
-The point of the exercise is to get acquainted with some of the challenges accompanying working with sets of data, small or large.
-In class, we'll review the problems again, examining some of your solutions, and then presenting code using list comprehensions that are both shorter and simpler to reason about.
+The point of the exercise is to get acquainted with some of the challenges accompanying sets of data, small and large.
+In class, we'll review the problems again, examining a few of your solutions, and then presenting code using list comprehensions that are both shorter and simpler to reason about.

 See you then!